AI Daily Brief

 Grab-Foodpanda deal raises security concerns in Taiwan over Alibaba, Huawei ties

-Taiwan's transport ministry will raise national security concerns over Grab's ties to Alibaba and Huawei as regulators review its proposed acquisition of Foodpanda.
+Taiwan's transport ministry will raise national security concerns over Grab's ties to Alibaba and Huawei regarding its proposed acquisition of Foodpanda's local operations.

 Intelligent CCTV for Urban Design: AI-Based Analysis of Soft Infrastructure at Intersections